Why You Need a Garmin RV GPS in 2024

 Large Display and Intuitive Alerts

-The large 7″ display size of the Garmin makes it easier to read than a cell phone screen.
+The large 7, 8 and 10 inch display sizes of the Garmin RV GPS makes it easier to read than a cell phone screen.
 Yellow bars and audio notifications alert us if the road conditions are changing (sharp curve, steep grade, school zone, speed limit change, etc.).
 The turn-by-turn directions are clear and easy to follow.
-The RV GPS will also provide clear instruction on when to change lanes so that you’re in the right place for a highway division or interchange.
+The RV GPS will also provide clear instructions on when to change lanes so that you’re in the right place for a highway division or interchange.

 Steer Clear of Tolls